LuckySikolia/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chmod u+x filename is used to add execute permission to the owner of the file *NB* Scripts on permissions are to be written using the symbolic form not the absolute form script to add ececute to owner and group, and read to others is chmod u+x,g+x,o+r
+chmod u+x filename is used to add execute permission to the owner of the file *NB* Scripts on permissions are to be written using the symbolic form not the absolute form script to add ececute to owner and group, and read to others is chmod u+x,g+x,o+r using a single command ugo+x is the script to add execute functions to everyone ie user, gropu, others At this point it is difficult to know when i should use the symbolic form or the absolute form.
+I am working with trial and error.